ST. JOHN LUTHERAN CHURCH

 Sunday Mornings @ 8:30AM

-• These Bible Classes study various books of the Bible using the LifeLight Study Materials.
-Topics typically last for 9 weeks and then a new subject is started.
-Both classes meet in Memorial Hall.
+• Thursday morning Bible Class studies various books of the Bible using the LifeLight Study Materials.
+Topics typically last for 9 weeks, and then a new subject is started.
+The current topic being studied is Exodus, Part 2.
+This class meets in Memorial Hall.

 Other instructional classes can be held upon request.